 While trips are running, Birthright Israel operates an information line that is available weekdays, 9 am to 5 pm EST. After office hours, we have an emergency answering service to ensure that you can be reached if needed.

 What if there is a security situation during the trip?
 Will you change our itinerary?

 Yes.
 Trip itineraries are approved daily with the “Situation Monitoring Room” administered by the Society for the Protection of Nature.
-The Situation Monitoring Room works closely with Israel’s security forces including the IDF, Israel Policy, and local security and reservation authorities.
+The Situation Monitoring Room works closely with Israel’s security forces including the IDF, Israel Police, and local security and reservation authorities.

 I’m a little nervous about traveling to Israel.
 Should I bring pepper spray, or something else, to protect myself?